SagarSaxena/Robotics-Nano-Degree/README.md

 ### Project 1 - Build My World
 A 3D model of my apartment made in Gazebo along with a simple robot model.
 A Gazebo script written in C++ displays a welcome message to the terminal and another script drives one of the robots in a straight line.

+For more details see the project1 [README](https://github.com/SagarSaxena/Robotics-Nano-Degree/tree/master/Project1)

 ### Project 2 - Go Chase It!
 Models a more advanced robot model that has a LIDAR and camera sensor and houses it in the world model from project 1.
 Wrote two ROS packages:
 * `drive_bot`: Holds the robot and world models, with gazebo plugins for the LIDAR, camera, and differenial drive for the robot.
 * `ball_chaser`: provides a service to drive the robot towards a white ball that can be repositioned throughout the environment

+For more details see the project2 [README](https://github.com/SagarSaxena/Robotics-Nano-Degree/tree/master/Project2)

 ### Lab: Kalman Filter
 A lab assignemnt to learn about Kalman filters, and integrating several ROS packages: